 How to Select the Best Hay for Your Bunny

 When thinking about keeping a bunny or if you already own one, you need to know how to differentiate between different types of hay and how they affect your bunny.
+You may choose to search from a long list, or from the small but selected list of foods available for your rabbit’s continued growth, development and happiness.
 Rabbit hay is essential to their health, but they differ depending on the nutrients they contain.
 You can consider using alfalfa for little bunnies, while you can use timothy hay for your adult bunnies.
 Don’t panic if you are unfamiliar with these terms, as discussed below.
 This article will give you a detailed summary of different types of hay and how to select them.

 Timothy hay is one of the most common hays used to feed rabbits.
 This is because it contains delicious and nutritious components, which are great for rabbits with high fiber content.
 However, the timothy hay has three cuts which affect the composition of the nutrients contained in the hay.
 The first cutting contains high fiber and low fat and protein contents.
 This is ideal for rabbits that require weight loss or tummy issues.
 The first cut hay is soft in leaf but high in the stem, making it more delicious for the rabbits.
 The second cutting contains well-balanced levels of fiber, fat, and proteins, making it perfect and the most preferred hay to feed rabbits.
 Most rabbits prefer the second cut due to its soft stem, leaves, and sweet taste.
 The third cut contains high protein and fat and low fiber content.
 This is ideal for buns that require adding weight, and you can use them as a diet change for the bunnies.